 Much as we sometimes forget it, the United States is not the world.
 A reforming China would help the world economy if its workers, firms and industries were successful in competing, without state assistance, in world markets.
 The benefits would come from these (as yet non-existent) superior workers, firms and industries displacing inferior ones, some of which would be American.

 How important are the workers, firms and industries we could lose?
 The answer is somewhat worrisome.
-The United States has long taken for granted our leadership in technology, and innovation more broadly.
-In the areas where we have been challenged, it’s always been by friends in West Europe or East Asia.
-The Soviet Union, for example, was nowhere close to a peer competitor in innovation.
+The United States has long taken for granted our leadership in technology,

 The PRC is not anywhere close yet, either.
 It has been unable to assume a leadership role beyond a few, very narrow areas.
 Instead, it has imported, copied, bought and all too often stolen foreign technology.